Employers must ensure manual handling training to prevent back injuries at work

 Manual handling policies at work

-Manual handling training
+Providing manual handling training

 What should an employer do if a back injury is reported?

-If a back injury is sustained at work, it should be reported to the management team or supervisor responsible for the worker involved.
-Best practice would indicate that an employer ought to advise the injured worker to seek medical attention from a qualified doctor to have the injury assessed and a diagnosis obtained.
-If the injury is sufficiently severe, the worker will require a period of rest with no heavy lifting.
-In such circumstances it is likely that a doctor will medically sign the worker off for a defined period.
+If a back injury is sustained at work, it should be reported to the management team or supervisor.
+Best practice would indicate that an employer ought to advise the injured worker to seek medical attention.
+Ideally from a qualified doctor, to have the injury assessed and a diagnosis obtained.

 How compensation can help you to recover

-If you have suffered a back injury as a result of an incident at work or because of a repetitive strain of repeated lifting of items you may well have grounds to pursue a claim for compensation against the employer.
+If you have suffered a back injury as a result of an incident at work, or because of a repetitive strain of repeated lifting of items, you may well have grounds to pursue a claim for compensation against the employer.

 At Direct2Compensation we know your rights and are experts in accident at work compensation.
 Whether the injury has lead to you being unable to work and lose income, or simply causing ongoing discomfort, there are many benefits to successfully pursuing a claim for compensation.